jpotts/alfresco-expirable-content/readme.md

 Copy the AMPs to the server into their respective "amps" and "amps_share" directories, then use the MMT to install them.
 For many installations this means switching to Alfresco Home then running `bin/apply_amps.sh`.

+## A note about older releases

+Releases older than 2.0.0 were created on behalf of a sponsor called Conexiam.
+Starting with 2.0.0 the project changed from the conexiam namespace to the metaversant namespace.
+If you have installed a release of this add-on that is older than 2.0.0, you'll need to remove the cxme:expirable aspect from all nodes *before* installing version 2.0.0.
+The reason is that when the namespace changed the content model changed.
+The name of the aspect is now mgi:expirable.